Level/abstract-level/README.md

 { buffer: true, view: true, utf8: true, json: true, ... }
 ```

 Implementations can also declare support of multiple encodings.
 Keys and values will then be encoded and decoded via the most optimal path.
-In `leveldown` for example it's (or will be):
+For example, in [`classic-level`](https://github.com/Level/classic-level) (previously `leveldown`) it's:

 ```js
 super({ encodings: { buffer: true, utf8: true } }, options, callback)
 ```

-This has the benefit that user input needs less conversion steps: if the input is a string then `leveldown` can pass that to its underlying store as-is.
+This has the benefit that user input needs less conversion steps: if the input is a string then `classic-level` can pass that to its LevelDB binding as-is.
 Vice versa for output.

 ### `db._open(options, callback)`